 Knitting in Minneapolis, February 2008

 Welcome back to work!
-Back at work I am constantly decluttering - though a casual observer would find that hard to believe!
+Back at work - what a welcome!
+I am constantly decluttering - though a casual observer would find that hard to believe!
 Recent media coverage of the book "The Gentle Art of Swedish Death Cleaning" has spurred me on.

 This week I found a folder which my co-workers presented to me in February 2008 after I made a short trip to Minneapolis to represent the UK in a competition to find the world's fastest knitter.
 They had gathered together some of the media reports for me to read, decorated my work area with fair isle bunting and I was presented with lovely gifts.
 Happy memories of very supportive work colleagues.
 It certainly brightened up February which can be a very dreary time of year.